Logistic Regiment "Garibaldi": Cold War

 In 1963, the Italian Army reorganized its armored divisions along NATO standards and added a brigade level to the divisions' organization.
 As part of the reorganization the Armored Division "Ariete" formed a services battalion for each of its three brigades.
 On 1 June 1963, the command of the I Services Battalion "Ariete" was formed in Pordenone and assigned to the I Mechanized Brigade "Ariete".

 Initially the battalion consisted of a command, a command platoon, an auto unit, a mobile workshop, a mixed services platoon, and provisions team.
-On 1 January 1966, the battalion was reorganized and consisted afterwards of a command, a command and services company, a auto unit, a medical company, and a Resupply, Repairs, Recovery Unit.
+On 1 January 1966, the battalion was reorganized and consisted afterwards of a command, a command and services company, an auto unit, a medical company, and a Resupply, Repairs, Recovery Unit.
 On 30 September 1968, the division's three brigade headquarters were disbanded and the next day, on 1 October 1968, the I Services Battalion "Ariete" was assigned to the division's Services Grouping Command "Ariete".

 As part of the 1975 army reform the Armored Division "Ariete" was reorganized and three new brigades were formed with the division's units: on 1 October 1975, the 32nd Armored Brigade "Mameli" and on 1 November 1975, the 8th Mechanized Brigade "Garibaldi" and 132nd Armored Brigade "Manin".
 On 1 November 1975, the I Services Battalion "Ariete" was renamed Logistic Battalion "Garibaldi" and assigned to the 8th Mechanized Brigade "Garibaldi".
 Initially the battalion consisted of a command, a command platoon, and a supply and transport company, a medium workshop, and a vehicle park.
 At the time the battalion fielded 692 men (38 officers, 85 non-commissioned officers, and 569 soldiers).

 On 12 November 1976, the President of the Italian Republic Giovanni Leone granted with decree 846 the battalion a flag.

 For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Silver Medal of Army Valor, which was affixed to the battalion's flag and added to the battalion's coat of arms.

 On 1 December 1981, the battalion was reorganized and consisted afterwards of the following units: